muratk3n/thirdwave/en/README.md

 handled, i.e. proper structures are formed around it.
 Tech by itself, in the grander sense, will create more problems than it solves.

-They didn't think any of that.
+They didn't think of any of that.
 Did anyone talk about the downside?
 Any related talk was cleverly steered towards hyperboly, next-to-zero-chance type events, such as "AI apocalypse", so everyone could slap themselves in the back and say they thought "all